npinzon1994/budget-breakdown/README.md

 ### Plans for the Future
 This app may be simple, but there are a lot of features I plan to implement such as:
-- Removing expenses
-- Editing expenses
+- A way to edit expenses
-- Calculating and displaying paid vs. unpaid balance
 - Implementing a page system with a maximum of about 10 or 20 expenses per page
 - Support for multiple accounts and account types (i.e. checking, savings, credit, etc.)
-- Support for users and authentication
 - More filter options

 <br>